FredHutch/diy-cromwell-server/README.md

 ```

-8. See our [Test Workflow folder](https://github.com/FredHutch/diy-cromwell-server/tree/main/testWorkflows) once your server is up and run through the tests specified in the markdown there.
+8. See our [Test Workflow repo](https://github.com/FredHutch/wdl-test-workflows) once your server is up and run through the tests specified in the markdowns there.
 > NOTE: For those test workflows that use Docker containers, know that the first time you run them, you may notice that jobs aren't being sent very quickly.
 That is because for our cluster, we need to convert those Docker containers to something that can be run by Singularity.
 The first time a Docker container is used, it must be converted, but in the future Cromwell will used the cached version of the Docker container and jobs will be submitted more quickly.